The Traditional NY Lenormand

-U.S. customers may order the pair of decks by following this link:
+U.S. customers may order the deck by following this link:

-The decks are $20 for either deck or $40 for both plus shipping – $7 in the US, $25 for Canada, or $35 for other countries.
-Shipping is the same fro one to six decks.
+The deck is $20 plus shipping – $10 in the US, $31 for Canada, or $42 for other countries.
+Shipping is the same for one to six decks.
 You can send the payment with PayPal to this email address, or contact me to receive a PayPal invoice or for other arrangements

 The inspiration for this deck came when I bought an original copy of The Mystic Cards of Fortune, a Lenormand oracle deck that was published by McLoughlin, in New York, in 1882.
 These cards were based on one of the oldest German Lenormand decks, the Hoffmann and Kroppenstedt cards, published in Berlin, in 1854.
 Each card was redrawn but followed the original closely with some changes.
 For example, the Ship card depicts an American brig flying the American Flag instead of a German ship.

 My copy has the line drawings without color (which would have been hand painted) and the box at the top, meant to depict a playing card, was left blank.
 I decided to reproduce the deck in its colored version and to add cards at the top.
 The coloring is transparent as the original watercolors would have been.
 I made two versions of the deck, one with a 19th century style playing card on each (designed by me) and one with the equivalent Waite Smith card on the top.